 - Brightspot’s GraphQL headless CMS employs a technique called "Automatic Persisted Queries,” which has the client send a generated ID instead of the large query text as the request.
 Since the data fields that an app requests are generally static, the app can generate a hash at compile time (or even runtime) for all of the queries that it makes.
 Brightspot registers the hash-to-query mappings so the correct query is made the next time that hash is requested.

 - In a headless implementation, the rendering of your application is happening external to the CMS, so live preview is not incorporated into the system.
 How will editors know how their publishing changes in one system affect the presentation of another?

 - Brightspot's preview system is extensible.
-We have custom preview implementations to support preview print templates from InDesign and from native apps using a service from appetize.io.
+We have custom preview implementations from native apps using a service from appetize.io.
 Similarly, you can specify the URL to your app, and Brightspot will Iframe it into the preview pane and pass along a special preview ID.
 If the client uses that same preview ID when making its call to the GraphQL CMS API, then Brightspot will return data specific to the content the editor is modifying.

 - Brightspot's rich image editing and cropping capabilities rely on knowledge of the image sizes that the front-end application uses.
 Since the app is separate from the headless CMS, how can it fetch those hand-curated images from the CMS for rendering?

 - Brightspot's image sizing system is also extensible.
 Clients will be able to define their own configuration file of their standard image sizes and register that with Brightspot.
 Brightspot will read that data and display all of their defined crops in the image editor and return appropriate image URLs from the GraphQL API based on the backing ViewModels.